 A regional initiative for climate, biodiversity and peoples

-Mesoamerica is a biodiversity hotspot; with only 0.5 percent of the world's land area, the region is home to 7 percent of the world's biological diversity, including rare and endangered species.
-Natural forests such as the 5 Great Forests of Mesoamerica contain more than six times the carbon of the most degraded forests and hold approximately half of the region's forest carbon stocks.
+Mesoamerica is a biodiversity hotspot.
+With only 0.5 percent of the world's land area, the region is home to 7% percent of the world's biological diversity, including rare and endangered species.
+Forests such as the 5 Great Forests of Mesoamerica contain more than six times the carbon of the most degraded forests and hold approximately half of the region's forest carbon stocks.
 They also provide essential ecosystem services to five million people.

-The 5 Great Forests Alliance which includes governments, NGOs, academia, Indigenous Peoples, and local communities partners, has announced its commitment to protecting the 5 Great Forests of Mesoamerica — the last remaining intact forests from Mexico to Colombia critical for wildlife, carbon sequestration, clean water, and food security to five million people.
+The 5 Great Forests Alliance, which includes government, NGO, academia, Indigenous Peoples, and local communities partners, has announced its commitment to protect the 5 Great Forests of Mesoamerica — the last remaining forests from Mexico to Colombia critical for wildlife, carbon sequestration, clean water, and food security to five million people.

 Location reference map of The 5 Great Forests of Mesoamerica by Marco Martínez (WCS)